sintel-dev/pyteller/docs/developer_guides/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Orion could always use more documentation, whether as part of the
+pyteller could always use more documentation, whether as part of the
-official Orion docs, in docstrings, or even on the web in blog posts,
+official pyteller docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback